alexro/conditions/README.md

 same about tests and Redux configuration (using hooks) - I left in some comments from them to help understand

-Also, they use yarn instead of npm

-To restore node_modules: yarn install --frozen-lockfile
+To restore node_modules: npm ci

-To run: yarn start
+To run: npm start

-To run tests: yarn test --watchAll=false
+To run tests: npm test -- --watchAll=false

 For production use this templated setup is not really suitable, better to use webpack to have more control.